yofabronecoforo/C6EGHV/README.md

 * There is a known issue where receiving the "2 free civics" reward prior to unlocking the Code of Laws civic results in only receiving 1 free civic, which will be Code of Laws.
 As this is only really a problem during turns 1-20, I am currently inclined to leave it alone.

-In addition to all of the above, greater numbers of Goody Huts should appear on the map.

 ### Hostile Villagers
 Whenever a reward is earned from a Goody Hut, there is a chance that some of the villagers will be displeased that their tribe treated with outsiders.
 This chance fluctuates based on several factors: